clarkbains/connect4/README.md

     - dist (Transpiled Code):
         - ui
         - api
+An alternate list of files can be found in `./files.txt`

 ## Notes
 - The API also serves the static site files.
 You do not need to run your own local web server.
+- The Actual connect 4 game is useless right now.
+Clicking on a canvas will colour the circle green.
+This is demoing a server side response.
+I still have to do server side game logic.
+(Also piece placement will be offset if you scroll down on the page, click detection is absolute, not relative.)
+- I Will eventually be pulling out bootstrap cards into their own view.
+This was just for a quick mock up

 ## Downloading Dependencies
 `npm install`